kuunidoll/intro-P/README.md

 intro

-no name just call what you want just nothing weird , im 16 also im a scara irl if that could tell you smtg .
+no name just call me what you want just nothing weird , im 16 also im a scara irl if that could tell you smtg .

 im also a dazai/sunny/ena c-link.